-During closure, suture the capsule and gluteus minimus as one structure.
+During the closure, suture the capsule and gluteus minimus as one structure.

-Many surgeons prefer is approach for total hip arthroplasty as the approach has been associated with lesser number of total hip prosthetic dislocations.
+Many surgeons prefer is the approach for total hip arthroplasty as the approach has been associated with a lesser number of total hip prosthetic dislocations.

 Retract the tensor fasciae latae anteriorly and the gluteus maximus posteriorly, exposing the origin of the vastus lateralis and the insertion of the gluteus medius.